GRIMCAT-07/build-sdk/README.md

-Codespaces Android SDK CE (Community Edition)
+## Build SDK for Kotatsu App
 ---------------------------------------------

-A codespace repository configured to install android development tools.
+A codespace repository configured to install android development tools (for building Kotatsu App)

 ## Installed Software